-The Theatre School's undergraduate program is a highly specialized conservatory offering fourteen Bachelor of Fine Arts (BFA) majors in all aspects of theatre.
+The Theatre School's undergraduate program is a highly specialized conservatory offering fifteen Bachelor of Fine Arts (BFA) majors in all aspects of theatre.
 Each major is a four-year professional training program designed to provide students with the skills and experiences necessary to prepare them for their careers.

 Visit The Theatre School

 What is the difference between a BFA degree and a BA degree?